How Many Days Until 3rd September 2020?

 - Jean-Pierre Jeunet, French movie director, was born in 1953.

 - José Pekerman, the Argentine coach who coached the national team as well, was born in 1949.

-- Eric Bell, Irish musician, and guitarist of the Thin Lizzy band, was born in 1947.
+- Eric Bell, Irish musician, and guitarist of the Thin Lizzy band were born in 1947.

-- Ryoji Noyori, Japanese chemist who won Nobel Prize in Chemistry, was born in 1938.
+- Ryoji Noyori, a Japanese chemist who won Nobel Prize in Chemistry, was born in 1938.

 - Marguerite Higgins, American journalist, war correspondent and the first woman to win the Pulitzer Prize, was born in 1921.

-- Frank Macfarlane Burnet, Australian virologist who won Nobel Prize in Medicine, was born in 1899.
+- Frank Macfarlane Burnet, an Australian virologist who won Nobel Prize in Medicine, was born in 1899.

 - Olga Konstantinovna, Queen of Greece, was born in 1851.